 How to turn one blog post into citations across ChatGPT, Claude, and Perplexity

 A single strong blog post can become citations in four different AI engines if you repurpose it into the sources each engine prefers.
 Most content teams publish the post and move on.
 The incremental 4 to 6 hours it takes to turn one asset into a 5-destination sprint is the difference between a post cited in one engine and one cited in four.
-Here is the sequence we run for clients, using a fictional SaaS CRM post as the example.
+Soar is a community marketing agency that has run 4,200+ community campaigns across 280+ brands since 2017, and the repurposing sprint below is the productized workflow we run inside that book.
+Here is the sequence, using a fictional SaaS CRM post as the example.

 Why repurposing works for AI citations